JackWReid/jackreidapi/site/content/post/2020-11-28-cooking-terms.md

   - reference
 ---

-I love cooking but the terminology seems so fluid to me until I hear chefs talking to each other about how they prepare an ingredient in a way that sounds so specific.
-It turns out this words do have distinct meanings that I struggle to hold in my head.
+I love cooking but the terminology seems very fluid to me until I hear chefs talking to each other about how they prepare an ingredient in a way that sounds so specific.
+It turns out these words do have distinct meanings that I struggle to hold in my head.

 ## Sautéing
 A very awkward Frenglish word.
 Means frying ingredients in not very much oil but over a relatively high heat.